navapbc/template-application-flask/docs/app/README.md

 * Run `poetry install --all-extras --with dev` to keep your Poetry packages up to date
 * Load environment variables from the local.env file, see below for one option.

-One option for loading all of your local.env variables is to install direnv: https://direnv.net/ You can configure direnv to then load the local.env file by creating an `.envrc` file in the /app directory that looks like:
+One option for loading all of your local.env variables is to install `direnv`: https://direnv.net/ You can configure `direnv` to then load the local.env file by creating an `.envrc` file in the /app directory that looks like:

 ```sh
 #!/bin/bash